 14.2.
-A failure or delay by a party to exercise any right or remedy provided under this Contract or by law shall not constitute a waiver of that or any other right or remedy, nor shall it prevent or restrict any further exercise of that or any other right or remedy.
+A failure or delay by a party to exercise any right or remedy provided under this Contract or by law will not constitute a waiver of that or any other right or remedy, nor will it prevent or restrict any further exercise of that or any other right or remedy.

 14.3.
-No single or partial exercise of any right or remedy provided under this Contract or by law shall prevent or restrict the further exercise of that or any other right or remedy.
+No single or partial exercise of any right or remedy provided under this Contract or by law will prevent or restrict the further exercise of that or any other right or remedy.

 16. Entire Agreement